2. Normative References

 Verifier

-Also known as Credential Verifier.
-It is a natural person or a legal person using an Relying Party Instance.
+Also known as Credential Verifier; a person or entity using a Relying Party Instance.
+Aligned with ARF 1.10.

 Wallet Instance